 If you're using a derma roller at home, it's very important to cleanse the product after use and maintain proper skin hygiene.
 This will help you avoid infection and irritation.

 Best Shaving Kit: Bevel Starter Shave Kit with Safety Razor

 Bevel calls this a starter kit, but truthfully, this set finishes the job better than anything.
 It comes with a sturdy safety razor (and 20 replacement blades), as well as the brand's entire advanced-shave assortment: a priming oil, shave cream, replenishing balm, and lathering brush.
 The brand prides itself on preventing ingrowns and bumps while shaving thick, stubborn whiskers, which means it’s an outstanding pick for pretty much any shaver out there.

 Runner-Up, Best Shaving Kit: The Art of Shaving Sandalwood-Scented Essentials

 If you’ve already got your razor of choice but are looking for all the topical components of a shave, then The Art of Shaving has your ideal set.
-Their sandalwood-scented kit includes a pre-shave oil, soothing shave cream, and cooling after-shave balm, as well as a faux badger brush to help build a creamy lather and lift all the whiskers up and away from your skin.
-Use all three in your regimen each time you shave (wish a warm rinse at the start, prior to the pre-shave oil, and a cold splash at the end, prior to the aftershave application) and you should shave sans burn, redness, and ingrowns, every time.
+Their sandalwood-scented kit includes pre-shave oil, soothing shave cream, and cooling after-shave balm, as well as a faux badger brush to help build a creamy lather and lift all the whiskers up and away from your skin.
+Use all three in your regimen each time you shave (with a warm rinse at the start, prior to the pre-shave oil, and a cold splash at the end, prior to the aftershave application), and you should shave sans burn, redness, and ingrowns every time.